Yadukrishnan

 val followUpRetryPolicy = limitWithDelayPolicy.followedBy(RetryPolicies.fibonacciBackoff(1.seconds))

 This will apply the limitWithDelayPolicy to the IO.
-Once the retry failed in all attempts, then it will apply the second policy, which is fibonacciBackoff.
+Once the retry fails in all attempts, then it will apply the second policy, which is fibonacciBackoff.
 This way, we can prioritise and apply different policies one after another.

 Combinators